dangly-bits dot com

 So, What's the Hook?

 Glad you asked.
-We started out selling our dangly bits as a way of raising money to donate to the National Brain Tumor Foundation.
-Now, in our second year of this, we're going to do it again.
+We started out selling our dangly bits as a way of raising money to donate to the National Brain Tumor Society.
+Now, in our seventh year of this, we're going to do it again.
 50% of the proceeds of the sale of dangly bits goes toward this most worthy of causes.

 Where can I find out more information about Brain Tumors?

-Visit the folks at the National Brain Tumor Foundation at their site, www.braintumor.org.
+Visit the folks at the National Brain Tumor Society at their site, www.braintumor.org.
 Then, get involved.

 How can I donate?